Expert Contributor: Maya Transoloski

 The Bad

-As I mentioned in the intro, Serenelife is a company that’s really starting to impact the low-cost cardio market.
+As I mentioned many times to people, Serenelife is a company that’s really starting to impact the low-cost cardio market.
 These guys are one of the only new companies out there that have managed to make affordable good quality cardio equipment.

 This is their entry-level treadmill, and it’s one of my favorites.
 What sells this treadmill for me is just how easy it is to use and set up.
 Assembly takes just 10 minutes, and there’s no complicated monitor to set up.
 Everything about this treadmill is fuss-free.